ImpromptAI/openplugin/docs/source/getting_started/index.rst

    OPENAI_API_KEY=<your-OpenAI-API-key> python start_api_server.py

-Request and response bodies are formatted as JSON.
+The server exposes an HTTP interface, with requests and responses formatted as JSON objects.

 Requesting Plugin Selection
 ===========================

 The core of the OpenPlugin functionality is plugin selection.
 The API server provides an interface to perform this function.
 The input to the call specifies:

 1. User's natural language message that may require the use of a plugin to optimally respond to.
 2. Set of plugins to consider.
 3. Tool Selector to use.